A view of the Pawnee National Grassland. There's something special about the Plains in northeastern Colorado.

 This biface was recovered from the surface nearby the scattered mammoth remains.
 No unambiguous archaeology was found in situ associated with the mammoth remains.
 We are interpreting the site as non-cultural.

-Jack the dog taking a quick nap on the job while crews excavate in 2023.
+Junior Supervisor Jack-dog taking a quick nap on the job while crews excavate in 2023.

 Work continues back at the lab to stabilize and catalog all of the mammoth remains recovered.